splintersuidman/chunkwm-rs/README.md

 There are two ways to see the rendered documentation:
 - Clone this repository, `cd` into it, and run `cargo doc`.
 The documentation is now available in `./target/doc/chunkwm/index.html`.
 - Create your own library depending on this library, run `cargo doc`.
 The documentation is now available in `./target/doc/chunkwm/index.html`.

+## TODO / Contributing
+I want to add the functions the chunkwm api provides to the Rust plugin, but that takes some time.
+Contributions are very welcome!